Yeoman: Up to 1500

 The parliament of 1327 was a watershed event.
-For the first time since the Norman Conquest, an English king was disposed peaceably, and not usurped by military means.
+For the first time since the Norman Conquest, an English king was deposed peaceably, and not usurped by military means.
 Although Edward II had been previously threatened with deposition in 1310 and 1321, all those who attended the parliament of 1327 were aware of the constitutional crisis.
 The king was imprisoned by his Queen Isabella and her paramour Roger Mortimer after their invasion of England.
 The Parliament was a legal pretense to confer legitimacy upon their actions.
 The Lords Temporal and the Lords Spiritual were summoned in the King's name, while the Knights of the Shire, Burgesses from the towns, and representatives from the Cinque Ports were elected to attend.
-(Note 13: Richardson and Sayles 1930 p 44–45) According to Michael Prestwich: "What was necessary was to ensure that every conceivable means of removing the King was adopted, and the procedures combined all possible precedents".
+According to Michael Prestwich: "What was necessary was to ensure that every conceivable means of removing the King was adopted, and the procedures combined all possible precedents".
 Hence, establishing the legitimacy of Edward III was paramount.
 But it was the Knights of the Shire and Burgesses (hereafter referred to as the commons) who drove the proceedings, both before and after Edward III's coronation.
 Beginning in 1327, the commons became a permanent part of parliament.

 In the 14th century, the name commons did not have its modern meaning of common people.
 It referred to the communities, which was les Communs in Anglo-Norman French.
 The word meant that those elected to the parliament were representatives of their communities, that is, the shires and the urban areas.
 To distinguish between this early assembly from the later House of Commons, the commons is used herein.

 The commons included the proctors of the lesser clergy as members of the sessions.
 In 1333, the commons sat together in a single chamber for the first time.
 About this same time, the commons was evolving into its role of legislating taxation.
 The king preferred to include taxes on clerical income with the direct taxes on the laity.
 The church hierarchy (archbishops and bishops) considered that no secular authority had the right to enforce tax collection from clerical income in a secular court.
 Such cases, they thought, should be considered in an of law.
 In 1340, the bishops negotiated a settlement with the Crown, wherein disputes between the king and clergy over taxation would be heard in ecclesiastical courts at either Canterbury or York.
 Therefore, there was no longer a need for the proctors to attend the commons.
 This was an important milestone for the commons.
 It became a secular assembly, its deliberations unaffected by ecclesiastical concerns.
 In 1342, the commons reorganized itself as the House of Commons, deliberating separately from the king, nobles and higher clergy of noble status.
 Each county had two Knights of the Shire as representatives, except for Durham and Cheshire, which were county palatines.

 Initially, the Knights of the Shire were selected from among the belted knights.